7 DAYS NORTHEAST VIETNAM MOTORBIKE TOUR

 Offroad Vietnam Motorbike Travel invites motorcyclists to ride this wild and remote corner of Vietnam – the Northeast.

 It used to be an important area during the war (with the French army), now it’s changing fast and becomes a beautiful region, full of legends, colourful hill tribe groups and also major trade points with China.
 The road is small, windy and snaking in the mountains.
-No matter which end of the trip you start from, first is on flat easy road or highway, then head up a mountain range and ride the mountain roads a few days before you find the flat road back to Hanoi again.
+No matter which end of the trip you start from, first is on a flat easy road or highway, then head up a mountain range and ride the mountain roads a few days before you find the flat road back to Hanoi again.

 The places you stay on this trip include many warm homestays in Vu Linh, Ba Be, Na Khan and Quang Uyen and a few nights in comfy hotels in Bac Kan, Cao Bang, Mau Son and Lang Son.
 We are open to discuss any plan you have in your mind, from 4 to 8 days, an extension to the magnificent Halong Bay is also an option.
-Experience on two wheels first hand and venture a Real Vietnam!
+Experience on two wheels first hand and venture into a Real Vietnam!